NIAB/AccessLogCSV/README.md

 # AccessLogCSV
-Recursively walks a directory and logs the access times of all files to a CSV
+Recursively walks a directory and logs the access times of all folders to a CSV.
+The latest file access time in a folder is used for the logged folder's access time.

 ## Download
 You can download the jar from the releases page: https://github.com/NIAB/AccessLogCSV/releases

 ## Usage
 `java -jar AccessLogCsv.jar <directory> [output file]`

+To get the version: `java -jar AccessLogCsv.jar version`

 ### Arguments
 - `<directory>`